SpenceKonde/DxCore/megaavr/tools/README.md

 * Vcc, Gnd of serial adapter to Vcc, Gnd of target
 * 4.7k resistor between Tx and Rx of adapter (many adapters have built-in 1k, 1.5k, or 2.2k resistor in series with Tx; these should use a proportionally smaller resistor)
   * For better results, a smaller resistor (that built-in one on most adapters, mentioned above, will do perfectly here) and a small schottky diode (band towards Tx, other end connected to Rx) can be used (use a "small signal diode" - larger general purpose diodes may have properties that make them less suitable for this) The diode substantially widens the tolerances of this programming method, and significantly improves reliability.
    * My top pick here is the BAT54C,235; it's in a tiny SOT-23 package (it's 2 diodes both weith the "band" towards the pin thats' alone on one side) Why?
-Because, assuming your serial adapter has the pins on 0.1" header, and TX and RX are next to eachother (both extremely common) the the diode fits right in beteeen them. and with no lead that could later fatigue and break the result is less likely to be damaged by rough handling.
+Because, assuming your serial adapter has the pins on 0.1" header, and TX and RX are next to each other (both extremely common) the the diode fits right in between them. and with no lead that could later fatigue and break the result is less likely to be damaged by rough handling.
 Then if I want to more ovbviously mark it as a UPDI programmer, I might cut off the Tx, DTR and CTS pin; always remember that you can get serial adapters for a buck a piece on ebay.
 * Rx of adapter to UPDI pin of target.
 A small resistor (under 1k - like the 470 ohm one we generally recommend) in series with this is fine.